soroel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-prints the alphabet in lowercase, followed by a new line
+prints 10 times the alphabet, in lowecase followed by a new line